bovirus/adbtools2/README.md

           </SIP>

 ## confxml2bin

-Does the opposit of confbin2xml, takes, as input, the main XML configuration file, the CPE XML configuration file, the two encrypting keys and generates the encrypted binary XML file ready to be loaded into the router.
+Does the opposite of confbin2xml, takes, as input, the main XML configuration file, the CPE XML configuration file, the two encrypting keys and generates the encrypted binary XML file ready to be loaded into the router.

 Using confbin2xml and confxml2bin it is possible to extract the two XML files, modify them and generate the new encrypted binary XML file, ready to be loaded into the router.

 **Python usage example:**

   python3 confxml2bin.py download.pem upload.pem conf.xml confcpe.xml conf.bin

 **Windows usage example:**

   d:\adbtools2> confxml2bin.exe download.pem upload.pem conf.xml confcpe.xml conf.bin

 **where:**

     download.pem   input, encrypting key for the main configuration file, from the firmware file system